gbraad-homelab/.github/profile/README.md

 Instructions to run the image-based deployment can be found here: [Image-based Virtual Machines](https://github.com/gbraad-dotfiles/.github/blob/main/profile/README.md#image-based-virtual-machines)

-This organization contains application repistories for the following:
+This organization contains application repistories using [Tailscale](https://tailscale.com) and [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+This means the applications are exposed to a private and/or public network, without the need for a public IP address.
+More network related setup is published at [spotsnel](https://github.com/spotsnel/), such as system containers for Tailscale and Cloudflared

+Hosted applications can be found at [gbraad-apps](https://github.com/gbraad-apps/), such as [personal-obsidian](https://github.com/gbraad-apps/personal-obsidian).

+---

 ### [[Forgejo](https://github.com/gbraad-homelab/personal-forgejo)] <span title="Automated build">⚙️</span>